Deepwater Horizon (film): Critical response

 Deepwater Horizon received generally positive reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 82% based on 265 reviews with an average rating of 7.00/10.
 The site's critical consensus reads, "Deepwater Horizon makes effective use of its titular man-made disaster to deliver an uncommonly serious – yet still suitably gripping – action thriller."
-On Metacritic, the film has a score 68 out of 100 based on 52 critics, indicating "generally favorable" reviews.
+On Metacritic, the film has a score of 68 out of 100 based on 52 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Todd McCarthy of The Hollywood Reporter gave the film a positive review, writing, "ruggedness and resilience counts for far more in the characterizations here than does nuance, and everyone delivers as required.
 From a craft and technical point of view, the film is all but seamless, a credit to the extra care taken to avoid a CGI look."
 Mike Ryan of Uproxx praised the film's performances and ability to make audiences angry at BP: "I'll be honest, I didn't think we needed a movie about this subject.
 I've changed my mind.
 And, if nothing else, I hope it gets people angry again, because the people who did this to our planet, and killed 11 people in the process, got off too easy."
 Benjamin Lee of The Guardian praised Berg's direction as "admirably, uncharacteristically restrained...[He] stages the action horribly well, capturing the panic and gruesome mayhem without the film ever feeling exploitative.
 It's spectacularly constructed, yet it doesn't forget about the loss of life, ensuring that, despite thin characterisation, the impact is felt."

 Former crew members started their own crowd-funded documentary project before the film's release, out of frustration with factual liberties taken in the film script and in the media.